springernature/frontend-package-manager/README.md

 #### enforceBrandFileNaming

-This option accepts an array of folder paths that is used to enforce that all files contained in those folders are named after a valid brand (See the [context](#context) section for more information).
+This option accepts an array of folder paths that is used to enforce that all files contained in those folders are named after a valid brand (See the [context](#context) section below for more information on branding).

 ```json
 "enforceBrandFileNaming": [